 Excessive sugar consumption is behind many common ailments, from type 2 diabetes to anxiety and depression .
 Stress is closely linked with hair loss, from conditions like trichotillomania to telogen effluvium (hair falls out due to emotional shock).
 For some people, limiting sugar intake may reduce stress and anxiety, helping restore hair without medical intervention.

-Diabetes also has a close connection with hair loss .
+Diabetes is also linked with hair loss .
 This condition can disrupt the hair growth cycle, leading to patchy, uneven hair growth across the head (and in some cases the rest of the body).
 You may be able to manage type 2 diabetes by reducing your sugar intake.
 But it’s important to discuss any treatment plans with your GP before making any dietary changes.

 Can tinned tuna cause hair loss?